Module tf.cheatsheet

 from tf.convert.walker import CV

-cv = CV(TF)
+cv = CV(TF)-

 convert structured data to TF dataset